senchalabs/philogl/docs/media.md

 * fromTexture - (*mixed*) Can be an array of strings or just a string.
 The texture ids to send to the shaders when rendering.
 * toFrameBuffer - (*string*, optional) The `id` of the framebuffer to render the scene to.
 The associated texture will have as `id` the framebuffer id plus `-texture` as suffix.
 * toScreen - (*boolean*, optional) Set this to `true` to render the result to the screen.
 Default's false.
+* aspectRatio - (*number*, optional) Sets the aspect ratio for the camera.
+If not specified it's automatically set.
 * width - (*number*, optional) The with of the frame.
 Default's the with of the canvas.
 * height - (*number*, optional) The height of the frame.
 Default's the height of the canvas.
 * uniforms - (*object*, optional) An object descriptor with the name and value of the uniforms to be sent to the shaders.
 Default's an empty object.